lemrey/sdk-nrf/applications/thread_border_router/README.rst

 #.
 Rebuild the nRF TBR application with :file:`overlay-nat64.conf` file.
    See the :ref:`nrf_tbr_app_select_configuration` section to learn how to select the configuration.

 #.
-Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Thread CLI device building`_).
+Make sure that the development kit (DK) that will work as Thread node is programmed with the CLI sample (`Building the Thread CLI device`_).

    .. note::
-      In order to test IPv4 connection the CLI sample must be built with enabled CONFIG_OPENTHREAD_NAT64_TRANSLATOR option.
+      In order to test IPv4 connection, the CLI sample must be built with the :kconfig:option:`CONFIG_OPENTHREAD_NAT64_TRANSLATOR` option enabled.

 #.
 Turn on the DK.
 #. |connect_terminal_both_ANSI|